AFTER THE PLEDge, what’s next?

-We invite you to use the Orlando Prosperity Scorecard as a catalyst for aligning personal and organizational strategies as critical components of the collective action necessary to achieve broad-based prosperity™.
+We invite you to use the Orlando Prosperity Scorecard as a catalyst for aligning personal and organizational strategies as critical components of the collective action necessary to achieve Broad-based Prosperity®.
 Learn more about the scorecard and how you can use it as a tool to address challenges and promote meaningful and inclusive economic growth.

 In effort to continue ongoing conversations with CEO’s and executive leaders to collectively address issues of social injustice, racism and biases in our communities and organizations, Critical Conversations is designed to enable leaders to engage and openly share in meaningful conversation on topics that impact our business community.
 Made possible through the support of Florida Blue and hosted by the Orlando Economic Partnership, this event demonstrates a spirit of collaboration and commitment to take action to achieve regional diversity, equity and inclusion goals, providing an opportunity to learn, share experience and best practices, and discuss new ideas and opportunities.

-The next Critical Conversations will be in March 2022.
+The next Critical Conversations will be June 15, 2023.

 Pledge signers will receive special invitation with details on how to reserve your seat closer to the event date.